Bereavement and Grief

 Navigating grief following a bereavement can feel incredibly difficult.
 It can bring a wide range of emotions.
 Everybody's experience will be different and it's important to take time to look after yourself.
 However you’re feeling right now, please know that you’re not alone.

-It’s okay to need extra support during this time.
+It’s okay to ask for extra support during this time.
 Reaching out for help can take courage, but you don’t have to go through it alone.
 There are many people, services, and charities that offer emotional and wellbeing support for those who are grieving.

 Remember, there’s no “right” or "wrong" timeline for grief.
 If reaching out feels difficult, can you ask a trusted friend or loved one to help you find and connect with the support that feels right for you.

-Here are some specialist places where you can find help and support:
+Here are some places where you can find help and support:

 Cruse: Offer a helpline, where trained bereavement volunteers offer emotional support to anyone affected by grief.
 Call 0114 4081408 or 0808 808 1677 or visit www.cruse.org.uk/get-support